Handling Odors After a Flood, Fire or Mold Infestation April 11, 2018 – Posted in: Blog

-Furniture and fabric are both susceptible to damage from mold infestations, particularly pieces that reside in interior, or poorly lit, rooms.
+Furniture and fabric are both susceptible to damage from mold infestations, particularly pieces that reside in the interior, or poorly lit, rooms.
 The most important action item to treat furniture and fabric mold is to address and remove it, as quickly as possible.

 Depending on the original cause of the mold infestation — for example, untreated water damage — the first step may be to air out the furniture or fabric thoroughly.
 The mold will continue to grow in a dark, damp environment, so restoration professionals are advised to move furniture outdoors temporarily, if possible.

 Just like the soot removal process, a vacuum with a HEPA filter is ideal for cleaning mold from the surface of upholstery.
 Fabric should be exposed to sunlight, and in some cases, spot treatment of rubbing alcohol and water can remove smaller areas of mold.

 For more severe cases, there are deodorizing products intended specifically for furniture and upholstery.

 In comparison to fabric and furniture, damaged walls, flooring and carpet can prove to be a more challenging job for a restoration team.

 Walls and flooring provide structural integrity to the building, meaning they can’t be removed — or replaced — as quickly as a recliner or sofa.
 Carpet, although more easily replaceable, still requires a more thought-out, and longer, process for restoration or removal.